 I’ve always dreamed of spending a night in a teepee, so it was that when I found a last-minute opening at the Red Cone Retreat over the fourth of July, I jumped at the opportunity.
-It was an easy day trip (about four hours’ drive) from Vail, where we were be spending the weekend with family.
-Plus, the price was unbeatable.
+It was an easy day trip (about four hours’ drive) from Vail, where we spent the weekend with family.

 I must say that after only one night at Red Cone, I felt as if I’d been on vacation for a week.
-It was so relaxing that our daughter slept until nine in the morning inside that tipi!
+It was so relaxing that our daughter slept until 9:00 am inside that tipi!
 Unprecedented.
-We will most definitely be back, next time for a considerably longer stay!
+We will most definitely be back next time for a considerably more extended stay!